jeremycherfas/user/pages/03.blog/a-message-from-the-past-about-the-future/item.md

 He was hoping for federated blogging, and pointed to Laconica, which seems to have been an instance of identi.ca.
 Both still exist, but as far as I can tell have not fulfilled their promise; ready to be corrected on that.

+Among the comments was this gem from [ickledot](https://ickledot.uk/about-1) (who seems to have moved on from his 2009 self):

+> Question from a know nowt: Is identi.ca to Twitter what betamax was to VHS? ie the former is better but less popular?

 And all that took me, in a roundabout way, to this:

 ![Men in suits mocking the idea of Twitter while a man in a space suit tells them that it is the future](twitter.jpg){.center}